-But it’s been eight months since I’ve had a UTI that required antibiotic treatment.
-My chronic pelvic pain has lessened, and I am confident when I say I am recovering from this long nightmare.
+But it’s been over a year since I’ve had a UTI that required antibiotic treatment.
+My chronic pelvic pain is reversed at last, following the right diagnosis and treatment via surgery.

 In short, the recipe for my recovery has been:

 - Continuing to fight for the right diagnosis, and not wasting time with doctors who weren’t taking me seriously